/* */ <img height="1" width="1" src="https://www.facebook.com/tr?id=1706078429670727&ev=PageView &noscript=1"/> /* */

 Daniel B. Ahlquist (He/Him)

 Professor Ahlquist’s teaching and research explore diverse human relationships to place.
-He examines the political-ecological dimensions of landscapes and land use, from agriculture to conservation, as well as displacement, climate change, settler colonialism and environmental justice.
-He is particularly interested in how inequalities between individuals and social groups play out through uneven relationships to the environment, state and market.
+He examines the political-ecological dimensions of landscapes and land use, engaging issues related to agriculture, conservation, development, displacement, migration, climate change, settler colonialism, and environmental justice.
+He is particularly interested in how social inequalities play out through uneven relationships to the environment, state, and market.

-A development sociologist by training, Professor Ahlquist values interdisciplinarity and prioritizes collaboration with students, colleagues across disciplines and national borders, and partners beyond academia.
-For over a decade, he has worked in and with Indigenous highland communities in northern Thailand, where he examines the intersections of state forest conservation, development, agrarian change, land rights and changing forms of inequality.
+For over a decade, Professor Ahlquist has worked in and with Indigenous highland communities in northern Thailand, where he examines the intersections of state forest conservation, development, agrarian change, land rights, and changing forms of inequality.

-His newest research project focuses on the political ecology of rewilding on the northern Great Plains of the United States.
+His newest research project focuses on the political ecology of land use change and the diverse approaches to grassland conservation, working lands stewardship, and collaboration on the northern Great Plains of the United States.

 JMC Field Affiliations: